 You and your child will learn about the medicines needed to keep the body from rejecting the new kidney.
 These are called immunosuppressants.
 Taking them can make your child more likely to get infections, especially in the days right after surgery.
 So keep your child away from sick people.
 Everyone at home should wash their hands well and often.

 For the first couple of months after surgery, you'll see the doctor often to make sure the new kidney is working well.
 If your child gets a fever, has diarrhea, has less energy, or has a change in how much they're peeing, contact the transplant office right away.
 These could be signs that your child's body isn't accepting the new kidney or that they have an infection.

 Having a chronic condition can be hard for kids.
 Dialysis, surgery, and immunosuppressant therapy can add to the stress.
 Talk to your child about these changes and how you will work them into your routine.
 Make sure to find time to do fun things together with family and friends.

 For teens, immunosuppressant therapy can be a challenge.
 These medicines can cause:

 - weight gain

-These side effects are a major reason why teens are at risk for not taking their medicines after a transplant.
+Many of these side effects improve over time.
+But they're a major reason why teens might stop taking their medicines after a transplant.
 This can be dangerous and even lead to rejection of the new kidney.
-Do not change or stop any medicines without talking to your doctor or nurse.
+Do not change or stop any medicines without talking to the care team.
 In some cases, medicines can be changed to ease the side effects and still be effective and safe.
-Talk to about the importance of taking all medicines as directed, and help your child to do so.
+Talk to your child about the importance of taking all medicines as directed, and help them do so.

 - Be there for your child to talk to.